Skip to main content

 Color-Coding and Sample Status

 The Spectra Analyze interface makes use of consistent color-coding to indicate sample classification and risk.
 There are four colors, each one corresponding to a different sample status.
-The sample status indicates whether the file is goodware, unknown, suspicious or malicious.
+The sample status indicates whether the file is goodware, suspicious or malicious - or if no threats were found, indicating the sample remains unclassified.

-Four colors (left to right: red, green, orange, dark gray) used in the interface to indicate sample status
+Four colors (left to right: red indicating malicious, green indicating goodware, orange indicating suspicious, and dark gray indicating no threats were found) used in the interface to indicate sample status

-In addition to color-coding, certain parts of the UI also indicate classification status of submitted files and URLs by colored symbols: red square is malicious, orange rhombus is suspicious, green circle is goodware, dark gray square with a circle cutout is unknown.
+In addition to color-coding, certain parts of the UI also indicate classification status of submitted files and URLs by colored symbols: red square is malicious, orange rhombus is suspicious, green circle is goodware, dark gray square with a circle cutout is no threats found.

 Inside each of the symbols is the sample’s risk score.
-Unknown samples (samples without classification) don’t have a risk score.
+Samples with no threats found (samples without classification) don’t have a risk score.

 Samples with a risk score of 5 are represented using a unique icon, as the indicators found during analysis were deemed insufficient to classify the file as definitively malicious or benign.
 These samples may be of interest, as they have a higher chance of changing classification and/or risk factor as soon as any new information becomes available.